All Episodes

 You're right.

-Before the lynching of the Donald Proceeds, what exactly was it he said about the Hispanic judge?
+Before the lynching of the Donald proceeds, what exactly was it he said about the Hispanic judge?

 Answer your own question.

-Well, he said uh two things.
+Well, he said two things.

-First, he said with some justification, given the decisions of the judge, I think the judge has given me the shaft, and he's on the side of the Washington Post in his decisions.
+First, he said, with some justification, given the decisions of the judge, I think the judge has given me the shaft, and he's on the side of the Washington Post in his decisions.

 Sure, as I write in there, Sean, look, I was writing editorials when Lyndon Johnson stepped up and appointed Thurgood Marshall to the Supreme Court.

-It was very controversial, but in no question about it, the fact that Thurgood Marshall was the former head of the NAACP, uh, a black man who had been deeply involved in the civil rights movement who had experienced Baltimore, he was being put on the court for the very reason they wanted that perspective there.
+The fact that Thurgood Marshall was the former head of the NAACP, a black man who had been deeply involved in the civil rights movement, who had experienced Baltimore, he was being put on the court for the very reason they wanted that perspective there.

 And there was nothing wrong with that, and everybody realized that was his objective.